-During the school year we are open Mon-Fri, 9:00-5:00.
-June-Aug we close at noon on Fridays for in-service training.
+We are open Mon-Fri, 9:00-5:00.
 Therapists also may offer counseling sessions and groups in the evenings and on weekends.

 In order to make the best use of limited resources, we aim to provide unique services that cannot be found elsewhere in the community.
 In the process of reassessing our mission, we determined that other organizations are better equipped to manage food and clothing than we are.